vitrvvivs/ansible-archlinux/README.md

-Ansible role for installing and configuring Arch on a device
+Ansible role for installing and configuring Arch on a device.
 Running it with the mounts pointing to an existing Arch install will just update configuration.

 **Assumes the host is GNU/Linux, booted from on UEFI**.